 Seminars are made up of 12 to 18 participants, including one or two tutors.

 Read the assigned text in advance.
 No previous knowledge of the subject or author is required.
 Outside research is not expected.
 It is your own ideas that are important in the seminar.
 If you have time to reread the text, you will find that more ideas present themselves and that ideas from your first reading become clearer.

-Should we need to cancel due to weather, you will be notified by e-mail and the seminar will be rescheduled.
+Should we need to postpone a seminar, you will be notified by email and the seminar will be rescheduled.

 60 College Avenue

 Annapolis, MD 21401